laxman243ops/laxman243ops.github.io/README.md

    can produce a natural-sounding clip from typed text if you'd rather not record your own voice.

-Drop the file in as `assets/intro.mp3`, commit, and the play button in the hero will start showing a live waveform that reacts to it — no code changes needed.
+Upload the file to the repo root as `intro.mp3`, commit, and the play button in the hero will start showing a live waveform that reacts to it — no code changes needed.
 Until that file exists, the voice-intro widget stays hidden automatically.

 ## Editing content